-but allows for a separate effect of contemporaneous income, δ_0 .
-The levels specifications in panel A suggest that income effects are quite small and may last for a few years, while difference estimates in panel B suggest even smaller effects for current and lagged income.
-For both panels, we also report the implied medium-term effects of increasing income by \$1,000 each year for up to 3 years.
+Columns (ii)-(iv) estimate more general models that allow for the possibility that income effects persist for up to two years into the future.
+Column (iii) reveals the difficulty in identifying the persistence of income effects beyond one year due to the high degree of collinearity in earnings over time.
+To improve precision but still allow for a difference between contemporaneous and past income, column (iv) imposes $\delta_1 = \delta_2$ but allows for a separate effect of contemporaneous income, δ_0 .
+The levels specifications in Panel A suggest that income effects are quite small and may last for a few years, while difference estimates in Panel B suggest even smaller effects for current and lagged income.
+For both panels, we also report the implied medium-term effects of increasing income by \$1,000 each year for up to three years.
 This is simply the sum of the estimated effects of current and lagged income.
-These are quite modest and similar across columns 2-4, and suggest that the coefficient in column 1 understates the medium-run effect of a sustained increase in income.
+These are quite modest and similar across columns (ii)-(iv), and suggest that the coefficient in column (i) understates the medium-run effect of a sustained increase in income.

 An alternative specification often seen in the literature regresses child achievement on a long-run average of family income (generally averaging over all available income measures from the past, present, and future).
-This specification is economically motivated by the standard life cycle or permanent income model, which assumes family investments in children depend on lifetime or "permanent" income rather than income in any particular period.
+This specification is economically motivated by the standard lifecycle or permanent income model, which assumes family investments in children depend on lifetime or 'permanent' income rather than income in any particular period.
 Implicit is the assumption that families can borrow and save in order to smooth their consumption and child investments over time.
 A separate statistical argument can also be made for regressing child achievement on average income rather than income received in any particular period.
-Because income is measured with error, standard OLS level and differenced estimators will tend to be biased towards zero, and averaging may alleviate this problem.
-In practice, previous studies tend to estimate larger effects of average income than of current income (e.g., Blau 1999).
-We find the same pattern: the relationship between long-run average income and test scores is 70 percent larger compared to the relationship between current income and achievement.
-One concern with using average long-run family income is the difficulty in accounting for unobserved long-run heterogeneity using fixed effects strategies.
+Because income is measured with error, standard OLS level and differenced estimators will tend to be biased towards zero, and Table B1, and that allow for differential growth rates over time.

+averaging may alleviate this problem.
+In practice, previous studies tend to estimate larger effects of average income than of current income (e.g. Blau 1999).
+We find the same pattern: the relationship between long-run average income and test scores is 70% larger compared to the relationship between current income and achievement.21 One concern with using average long-run family income is the difficulty in accounting for unobserved long-run heterogeneity using fixed effects strategies.
 Since average family income is likely to be more strongly correlated with unobserved family characteristics than is income for any particular period, estimates using long-run averages of family income may be subject to greater omitted variable bias.

-B. IV Estimates
+5.2 IV Estimates

 We now turn to our IV approach to estimate the effects of family income on child achievement.
-We begin with our simple "contemporaneous effects" model in differences (equation 3) using simulated changes in the EITC (based on lagged income) as instruments for changes in actual after-tax/EITC total family income.
+We begin with our simple 'contemporaneous effects' model in differences (equation 3) using simulated changes in the EITC (based on lagged income) as instruments for changes in actual after-tax/EITC total family income.
 As a practical matter, identification comes primarily from the substantial expansion of the EITC schedule between 1993 and 1995; however, other smaller changes in the EITC schedule also aid in identification.
 The approach reveals whether achievement scores systematically increased more for families who were predicted to receive a greater boost in EITC payments during years when the schedule expanded.